Non-Abelian and Type-A Conformal Anomalies from Euler Descent: Descent for in dimensions

-normalized\footnote{We choose this normalization for consistency with the $2n$ dimensional result.
+We normalized it\footnote{We choose this normalization for consistency with the $2n$ dimensional result.
 It is related to the standard definition $c_{standard}$ as $c_{standard}=6c$.} so that $\delta_\sigma \Gamma=2c$ on $S^2$ for $\sigma=1$.
-We have thus reproduced the $2d$ conformal anomaly up to local terms via SZ descent from the 4d Euler invariant polynomial for $SO(3,1)$.
+We have thus reproduced the 2d Weyl anomaly up to local terms via SZ descent from the 4d Euler invariant polynomial for $SO(3,1)$.
 We wish to emphasize that the general result for the 2d conformal anomaly is in fact \eqref{eq:2danomaly}.
-The known result \eqref{eq:res2d} is a special case of this more general result, when the background is Riemannian.
+The known result \eqref{eq:res2d} is a special case of this more general result, when the background is Riemannian, and when the infinitesimal variation coincides with an infinitesimal Weyl transformation.
 Furthermore, it would be interesting to realize the more general case by an explicit construction of a classically conformally invariant theory in a torsionful background.
 We revisit this point in the conclusions.

 Here is the place to comment on an important order-of-operations subtlety; one may wonder whether we should also transform $\omega$ under Weyl transformations in a way that invalidates the derivation of \eqref{eq:res2d}.
 This is not the case.
-In fact, the torsionless constraint \eqref{eq:contor} does not commute with gauge transformations, and we only apply it \textit{after} doing a background gauge transformation and deriving the anomaly.
+In fact, the Cartan constraints \eqref{eq:cartan} do not commute with gauge transformations, and we only apply it \textit{after} doing a background gauge transformation and deriving the anomaly.
 Reversing the order of operations would not make sense, as then we would have to either (a) gauge transform out of the constraint, or (b) combine a background gauge transformation with a compensating background non-gauge transformation to preserve the constraint.
-In either case we would not have correctly captured the anomaly. \quad\\ \quad\\ The analogous exercise starting from the 4d Pontryagin invariant polynomial gives
+In either case we would not have correctly captured the anomaly.